 - contracts for residential building work where a party to the contract proposes to, or already lives in, the premises; and

 construction work or related goods or services carried out or supplied more than 12 months ago.

 You will not have any rights under the Act without a relevant construction contract.

-2. Check there is an available reference date
+2. Check there is an available date for making the claim

-Your contract will identify when reference dates occur.
-Usually this will be once per month, and typically towards the end (or on the last day) of the month.
+Usually your contract will identify when payment claims can be made.
+Ordinarily this will be once per month, and typically towards the end (or on the last day) of the month.

-If the contract does not identify a reference date, the reference date will be the last day of the month in which the construction work was first carried out or the goods or services were supplied.
+If the contract does not provide a date for serving payment claims, the relevant date will be on and from the last day of the month in which the construction work was first carried out or the goods or services were supplied.
 Where the contract has been terminated, the Act provides for a final payment claim, which may be served on and from the date of termination.

-Unless the contract otherwise provides, only one payment claim can be made in respect of each reference date.
-This can be a critical consideration if you only have one reference date left (for example, practical completion has occurred and the contract allows only one further claim to be made).
+Unless the contract otherwise provides, only one payment claim can be made in any particular named month.
+This can be a critical consideration if you only have one available date left.

 3. Plan to serve the claim at the right time

-A claim sent before the reference date will not be effective (see the Regal Consulting case).
-You may have to wait for the next reference date before you can make a claim.
+A claim sent before the proper date will not be effective (see the Regal Consulting case).
+You may have to wait for the next available date before you can make a claim.